CyberWaveX/CyberWaveX-UdonSharp-Scripts/README.md

 # Cyber's Free UdonSharp Scripts for VRChat

-Hello, VRChat creators! 👋 I'm Cyber, and I've put together a collection of UdonSharp scripts for anyone looking to add fun and interactive elements to their VRChat worlds.
+Hello, VRChat creators! 👋 I'm CyberWaveX, and I've put together a collection of UdonSharp scripts for anyone looking to add fun and interactive elements to their VRChat worlds.
 Feel free to use and modify them for your projects!

 ## Quick Start